LavaMoat/LavaMoat/packages/scorchwrap/README.md

 2. add to runtime, keyed
    For now holding on to the entire policy seems like a better idea, we could compress the keys at compile time easily.

-Current implementation inlines the policy as-is into the bundle.
+Current implementation inlines the entire policy into the bundle once (option 2).

 ### package identification
 If we run a'a' on the dependencies, we're going to need means to look them up by path.
 It'd be nice to collect the paths first and only create IDs based on the paths included in the bundle instead of going through entire node_modules.
 We could collect the IDs on an earlier phase, before generate, to create a mapping from paths to IDs only for the packages involved.